ezrantn/tc/README.md

 ## Usage

-Using treecut as a library is simple:
+Using treecut as a library makes it easy to create partitions with symlinks:

 ```go
 // Here we are not partitioning by size, which means we are using the default value, partitioning by file count.